-The color and finish of the frame is a great way to emphasize the image it contains and to portray your own personal style.
-Not only can the frame be chosen to match the picture, it can be chosen to match your interior style too.
-So before you pick your color, take some time to consider the overall look of your space and decide what look you are going for.
+First, consider the color and finish of the frame.
+This can be a great way to emphasize the image and showcase your personal style.
+You can even match the frame to your interior décor.
+Take some time to consider the overall look of your space before you make a choice.

 We use this type of frame with archival and photographic paper where prints are covered by our unbreakable acrylic glass.

 This solid, smooth black frame is sleek and stylish - a classic choice for photography and graphic art prints.

 Our solid, smooth white finish is perfect for contemporary art and photographic prints with a minimalist look.

 A natural hand finished maple frame is a classic and tasteful choice that works particularly well with paintings by museum masters.
 Maple also provides a beautiful surround for bright contemporary prints, giving modern pieces a timeless appeal.